 C2.
-You have a right to see your medical records
+You have a right to look at your medical records

 You have the right to look at your medical records and to get a copy of your records.
 We are allowed to charge you a fee for making copies.